What is Van der Waals equation?

 b = volume correction factor

-Molecular diameter of gases
+Molecular Diameter of Gases

 Let us take a gas molecule with radius r and diameter σ = 2r.
 When two molecules encounter each other the distance between the centers of the two gas molecules would be the diameter (σ ) of the molecule.
 Therefore, the space indicated by the dashed circle below the picture will be unavailable space for the pair of molecules.